 Honeymoons are so much more than your average vacation.
 Many couples treat their honeymoon as their dream getaway, and after months (for some even years) of wedding planning, they certainly deserve it.
 As weddings have become more elaborate and extravagant, so have honeymoons.
 After saying “I do,” many couples jet set to romantic destinations around the world to relax and enjoy each other's company as newlyweds before they head home to officially begin their new life together.

 If you’re curious about the cost of the average honeymoon and the different factors that impact the total amount most couples can expect to spend, we’ve got you covered.
 We spoke with expert Laura Frazier to demystify the average cost of a honeymoon and help couples plan for this important investment.

 Meet the Expert

 Laura Frazier is a destination wedding and honeymoon expert at Bliss Honeymoons, an award-winning travel agency located in Columbus, Ohio.
-Bliss Honeymoons has planned hundreds of honeymoons for couples in exotic locations all over the world and has been a Wedding Wire Bride’s Choice Award Winner from 2008-2020.
+Bliss Honeymoons has planned hundreds of honeymoons for couples in exotic locations all over the world and has been a Wedding Wire Bride’s Choice Award Winner from 2008 to 2021.

 Average Honeymoon Cost

-According to wedding industry experts, couples spend an average of $4,466 on their honeymoon.
-That cost skyrockets to $8,200 for couples planning a destination wedding.
+According to wedding industry statistics, US couples spend an average of around $4,800 on their honeymoon.
+That cost might skyrocket for couples planning a destination wedding.
 “Honeymoons in the Caribbean and Mexico cost between $5,000 to $7,500,” Frazier says. “[Couples] spend anywhere from $6,000 to $25,000 for trips to Europe, Asia, the South Pacific, etc. We have had couples spend as much as $35,000 for really high-end, luxury trips.”